Technologies to enhance feedback

 Resources, strategies or assistance

-- Staff Learning and Teaching Hub – Online resources to set up feedback tools or functions
+- Staff Learning Technologies Hub – Online resources to set up feedback tools or functions

-- Contact your School’s Associate Dean of Teaching Quality or CLIPP Learning Designer to organise a group workshop for your teaching peers to upskill with the use of learning technologies of your choice to support your feedback and marking practices.
+- Contact your Director, Learning and Teaching or Institute Learning Designer to organise a group workshop for your teaching peers to upskill with the use of learning technologies of your choice to support your feedback and marking practices.